OnroerendErfgoed/oeblog/posts/2019/ilucidare.rst

 .. image:: ilucidare_geoportal_damme.png

-*The city of Damme and it's fortifications as seen on the multidirectional hillshade*
+*The city of Damme and its fortifications as seen on the multidirectional hillshade*

 To wrap up, we present a final mapping related project.
 A while back, our